OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 43
 ```

-Now, just as a mental exercise, let's imagine that instead of just adding a new
+Now let's imagine that instead of just adding a new
 function to the contract (a change to functionality), we wanted to add a new
 variable `t` (a change to storage layout).
 How do we set the initial value of `t`?
 The variables `x` and `s` were initialized with the `initialize` function,